r8vnhill/slatex/README.md

-# Mi Template: LaTeX de Plutón
+# Simple, Lightweight & Adaptable TEX

 A flexible, lightweight and simple(ish) LATEX template (aimed mainly for academic documents).
 Because you wouldn't kill a fly with a missile, you don't need an over-complex template to write